oxo4real/recipes/README.md

 # recipes
-This repository will contain all of the projects required in the TOP course.
+This is a training project from the TOP course it's about creating a website that contains some recepies.